Frequently Asked Questions (FAQ)

 2I would like to have a test in advance to determine whether I am allergic to tattoo ink.
 Is this possible?

 In general, this is not useful, as some allergies may still develop after many years.
-In addition, there are currently no reliable allergy tests available for tattoo ink (there are exceptions for certain substances; please consult a specialized dermatologist for more information).
+In addition, there are currently no reliable allergy tests available for tattoo ink.

 3I am allergic to hair dye (PPD: para-phenylenediamine).
 Can I get a tattoo?